AxdeKlerk/SLP/DEBUGGING.md

         return context, subtotal, basket_total

 **Lesson Learned:** When attaching calculated attributes to *Django* model instances (like per-item totals with fees), the queryset must be converted into a list before rendering.
 If I pass a `QuerySet` directly, *Django* re-queries the database during template rendering and drops any in-memory attributes.
 Always verify the data reaching the template with debug prints to confirm that calculated fields persist through the context.

+## Basket and Checkout Totals Calculation Runtime Error

+**Bug:** When loading the basket or checkout pages, I repeatedly hit a `TypeError: 'decimal.Decimal' object is not callable` or `AttributeError: 'BasketItem' object has no attribute 'get_line_total'`.
+The issue started after introducing the new `calculate_fees()` logic, where the code called `item.line_total()` to get totals for each basket or order item.
+In some cases, `line_total` was being overwritten with a `Decimal` value, and later we renamed the method to `get_line_total()` to prevent this conflict — but only in the `OrderItem` model.
+The `BasketItem` model did not have that method, which caused the final error when the basket page loaded.

+**Fix:** I synchronized both models so they shared the same structure.

+In `OrderItem`, I kept:

+    def get_line_total(self):
+        return self.quantity * self.price

+    @property
+    def line_total(self):
+        return self.get_line_total()

+Then I added the same structure to `BasketItem`:

+    def get_line_total(self):
+        if self.event:
+            return (self.event.price or 0) * self.quantity
+        if self.merch:
+            return (self.merch.price or 0) * self.quantity
+        return 0

+    @property
+    def line_total(self):
+        return self.get_line_total()

+Finally, I updated all references inside `calculate_fees()` to use `item.get_line_total()` instead of `item.line_total()`.
+After restarting the server, both basket and checkout pages loaded without error, and the totals rendered correctly.

+**Lesson Learned:** Method and property naming collisions can quietly break *Django* logic, especially when reusing calculation functions across multiple models.
+A method like `line_total()` should never be reassigned a numeric value.
+Using a uniquely named method like `get_line_total()` plus a property for templates keeps backend logic clean and avoids callability errors.
+It also helps to ensure that related models (like `BasketItem` and `OrderItem`) stay synchronized when shared logic depends on them.